ax-crew/docs/src/content/docs/getting-started.md

 description: Learn how to install and set up AxCrew in your project
 ---

+## What is AxCrew?

+AxCrew is a framework for building and managing **crews of AI agents**.
+It is built on top of [AxLLM](https://axllm.dev), a powerful typescript framework for building and managing LLM agents.

 ## Installation

 Install the AxCrew package using npm: